fd4vvg-git/Proc_Hax/README.md

 Proc_Hax is a Python-based memory scanner and editor for Windows processes.
 It allows users to hook to running processes, scan memory for specific values, and edit them in real-time.
 The tool is designed for debugging, memory exploration, and experimenting with live application data.
 I managed to make this as efficient as possible without re-writing in c++ ;).
-(I will find a way to use python for everything.)
+(I will find a way to use python for everything).

 Features